pywbem/pywbemtools/docs/appendix.rst

       The name of the protocol used in :term:`DSP0200` that pywbemcli uses to communicate with WBEM servers.

-   CIM object output format
+   CIM object output formats
-      A pywbemcli output format (specified with the :ref:`--output-format general option`) that formats the resulting CIM objects or CIM object paths as MOF, CIM-XML, or using the pywbem repr or str formatting.
+      Pywbemcli output formats (specified with the
+      :ref:`--output-format general option`) that format the resulting CIM objects or CIM object paths as MOF, CIM-XML, or using the pywbem repr or str formatting.
       See :ref:`CIM object formats` for details.

-   Table output format
+   Table output formats
-      A pywbemcli output format (specified with the :ref:`--output-format general option`) that formats the result as a table.
+      Pywbemcli output formats (specified with the
+      :ref:`--output-format general option`) that format the result as a table.
       See :ref:`Table formats` for details.

    Tree output format